The Keep (film): Retrospective

 Although a financial and critical failure at the time of its release, The Keep gained a strong fan following and is considered by some to be a cult classic.
-As of July 2025, the film holds a 44% approval rating on the internet review aggregator Rotten Tomatoes from 16 reviews.
+As of July 2025, the film holds a 42% approval rating on the internet review aggregator Rotten Tomatoes from 19 reviews.

 Michael Nordine of the LA Weekly wrote in a 2013 review that The Keep "can’t always keep its many moving parts in lockstep, what with its hinted-at mythos that obscures more than it elucidates and its cast of enigmatic characters whose precise dealings with one another are never made entirely clear".
 However Nordine praised Mann's direction, saying it showed "Mann's ... rare ability to elevate ostensibly schlocky material into something dark and majestic".

 It has been mentioned that Michael Mann disowned the movie but in a 2009 interview he said that the production design and the form of the film were in better shape than the content, which is why he likes it for those aspects.

-On 12 February 2016 at BAM, an Internet fan question asked whether Mann had plans to re-release his 1983 sci-fi horror film.
-Mann's answer: "No ... we were never able to figure out how we were to combine all these components that were shot (pre blue and green screen).
-That one’s going to stay in its ..." at which point Mann trailed off.